 Moving north on Delaware, stop to admire the grandeur of the Campanile, one of Buffalo’s finest apartment buildings, at the corner of Bryant Street.
 Dating from 1929, the building features Italian Renaissance Revival details.

 Proceed down Bryant one block to Linwood Avenue.
 Turn right on Linwood to explore another wonderful neighborhood.
 Consisting of Vernacular, Second Empire, Gothic Revival, Italianate, Stick, Shingle, Queen Anne, and Georgian and Colonial Revival style homes, Linwood is yet another architecture lover’s tour de force.

 Proceed south on Linwood before turning right on North Street.
 At Delaware Avenue turn left to return downtown.
 On your left you’ll pass the Theodore Roosevelt Inaugural National Historic Site.
 It was here that Teddy Roosevelt took the oath of office as the 26th President of the United States after the assassination of William McKinley at the Pan-American Exposition in 1901.
-A series of interactive exhibits have opened at the site in recent years, illustrating how the issues and struggles Roosevelt dealt with are still very much relevant today.

 Returning to our starting point at Delaware and Chippewa, you’ll pass the venerable 20th Century Club at 595 Delaware Avenue.
 Designed by Buffalo’s Green and Wicks, the 20th Century Club remains an exclusive social club of considerable old Buffalo charm.